bennnyys/Predicting-Building-Site-Usage/README.md

 ## Introduction

 Can we predict site energy usage from publically available building performance data?
-This project aims to predice building site energy usage as measured by energy use intentisty (kBtu/square feet).
+This project aims to predict building site energy usage as measured by energy use intentisty (kBtu/square feet).
 Notebooks written via Google Colab environment.

 ## Data Source